piksail/nice-resume/README.md

 ## Add a template

-1. Create the Vue component in `/templates`
-2. Add the name in the template union type in `/types`
+1. Add the name in the template union type in `/types`
-3. Add the name in the templates array in `/globals`
+2. Add the name in the templates array in `/globals`
-4. Add the name in the templateMapper in `/components/Preview.vue`
+3. Add the base settings in the templateBaseSettings object in `/globals` and override them in the templateSettings object

 Make sure the above steps rely on the same template name.